eldridgejm/tslime_ipython/README.md

 tslime_ipython
 ==============

-A vim plugin to send cells of code from vim to ipython using tslime.
+tslime_ipython is a vim plugin to send cells of code from vim to ipython using tslime.
 This attempts to bring some of the benefits of the IPython notebook's cells to vim.
 For example, if my code looks like the following, with marks on lines 3 and 4:

 <pre>